(888) 552-6760 SCHEDULE AN APPOINTMENT

 In addition, smoking during pregnancy may lead to complications for both the woman and baby.
 It also may worsen symptoms for asthma patients.

 The harmful health effects are more well-known for smoking tobacco than for products such as e-cigarettes and vape devices.
-Smoking has been around for much longer, and there are still many unknowns about the ingredients used in these newer products.
+Smoking tobacco has been around for much longer, and there are still many unknowns about the ingredients used in these newer products.

 Still, research suggests that the aerosols created by e-cigarettes and vape products may contain harmful chemicals, such as diacetyl, formaldehyde and other volatile organic compounds (VOCs).
 These are the same cancer-causing chemicals found in cigarette smoke, but they’re present in lower amounts.